 The proposed change in the rules would relieve the financial pressure on professionals, since valuers hired by an appraisal firm would have limited liability instead of carrying unlimited liability as a partner.
 Moreover, as valuation companies would be required to hold professional indemnity insurance, clients utilizing their services could feel confident that their interests are being protected.

 Legal entities usually have a clearer business structure and adhere to a comprehensive code of conduct, which helps to ensure that a company meets its financial obligations.
 In addition, they are able to run the business more sustainably and are not affected by changes in senior management or partnership.
 Overall, the major benefits of allowing the incorporation of business entities in the valuation industry include:

-Companies are covered by insurance, which will help relieve the burden of risk on valuers and therefore improve the recruitment of talent.
+a.
+Companies are covered by insurance, which will help relieve the burden of risk on valuers and therefore improve the recruitment of

 At present, domestic banks mainly rely on in-house valuation teams when reviewing mortgage applications, while foreign banks in Taiwan appoint a licensed appraiser to provide an independent opinion on the property value.
 The practice adopted by foreign banks ensures that they receive professional and objective advice on property conditions in line with global standards.
 On the other hand, undertaking valuation work internally may lead local banks to encounter problems such as conflicts of interest and bad debt.